Do Go On - 373 - The Star Wars Holiday Special

 Lumpy comes up with a plan from here.

-only the humanoid robot who is instructing him in the video is glitching and malfunctioning
+setting up the device.
+Only the humanoid robot who is instructing him in the video is glitching and malfunctioning.

-For some reason, this bit, like none of us made much sense, but this bit to me doesn't make much sense at all.
+There for some reason this bit, like none of us made much sense, but this bit to me doesn't make much sense at all.

 He's got a brain for music.